crozone/LinuxSerialPort/src/SerialPorts.LinuxSerialPort/README.md

 ## About

-This SerialPort class is intended to offer similar functionality to the SerialPort class provided by Microsoft in System.IO.Ports.
+This SerialPort class is intended to offer similar functionality to the `System.IO.Ports.SerialPort` class provided by Microsoft in System.IO.Ports.
 However, although much of the interface is the same or similar, it is not intended to be a direct drop in replacement.

 Most basic functionality is covered, including the configuration of the BaudRate, DataBits, StopBits, Handshake, and Parity.

+The class implements the shared `ISerialPort` interface from `crozone.SerialPorts.Abstractions`.
+This allows it to be compatible with the `crozone.SerialPorts.WindowsSerialPort` wrapper for `System.IO.Ports.SerialPort`, which makes cross-platform development easier.

 ## Properties